TMD/TMJ | Woodshore Family Dentistry

-Chronic facial pain, such as headaches, ear pain, and temporomandibular joint dysfunction, are extremely common.
+Chronic facial pain, such as headaches, ear pain, and temporomandibular joint dysfunction, is extremely common.
 In fact, it’s so common that 15% of the American population suffers from some of them.
-Temporomandibular Joint Disorder (TMD) is an extremely common condition that over 10 million Americans suffer from.
+Temporomandibular joint disorder (TMD) is an extremely common condition that over 10 million Americans suffer from.
 This is a chronic pain condition in which your temporomandibular joint (TMJ) — located on either side of your head — malfunction or succumb to a disorder.
 The temporomandibular joints connect your jaw to your face and essentially control all of your jaw-related movements such as eating, talking, speaking, etc. When these joints don’t work correctly, you suffer from TMD.
-Please continue reading for a detailed discussion of the symptoms of TMD and TMJ.
+Call us today to find out if you could benefit from TMJ treatment in Clute.

 The following are some of the primary causes of temporomandibular joint disorder: